FG-s-Modlists/FGs-Modlists-Site/content/en/articles/zero-to-featured.md

 The reason you don't want to close Wabbajack yet is that once the upload finishes, you'll be given the URL to your file.
 This is the URL that should be placed in a `directURL .meta` to allow Wabbajack to automatically download the file you just uploaded.

+#### Common Mods
+Some commonly used mods are available on the CDN for you already, such as the ENB binaries.
+You should double-check to see if a copy of that mod already exists on the CDN and use that copy instead of uploading a new copy whenever possible.

 #### Regarding Mod Permissions
 While the CDN is a very powerful tool that we can use as modlist authors, it cannot be used to re-upload mods unless the permissions of that mod state it can be re-uploaded.
 You are always expected to obey the permissions set by mod authors while creating your modlist.